Neodel/MobileRobotics/README.md

-# Implementation Project - Apollo20
+# Mobile Robotics Project

-This project aims to control a 5R-plan drawer robot through a GUI.
-To do so, we used a beaglebone black and 2 controlled joint, which drive the whole system.
+This project aims to control a Pioneer or a MiniLab robot on simulation then in real condition.
+To do so, we used ROS to program a controller able to move the robot.

 Authors : Loïc Kerboriou, Toledo P. Bruna

 Release : February 2019

-Polytech Sorbonne Engineering School - Major in Robotics
+Sorbonne University Engineering School - Major in Robotics

 Location : Paris, France